tchughesiv/openshift-test/README.md

 The goal of this tool is to provide an easier way of testing a container against various security contexts w/o running a full OpenShift cluster.
 This tool only requires access to a k8s supported container runtime... docker, cri-o, etc.

 `sccoc run` is the only command allowed w/ this tool today.
 It maps directly to the [`oc run`](https://docs.openshift.org/latest/cli_reference/basic_cli_operations.html#run) command.
-Today, only a pod resource is generated/allowed.
+Currently, only a pod resource is generated/allowed.

 build
 ```shell